 FINRA Compliance Reviewed by Red Oak: 1197709

-Disclaimers: This website is operated by Marcos Rubio, an independent licensed agent licensed in California, Florida, Hawaii, Arizona and Nevada, as an independent insurance agent.
-CA License #4033801, Florida License #W670799, Hawaii License #515531, Arizona License #19464742 and Nevada #3578407. contracted with National IMO Company Family First Life.
+Disclaimers: This website is operated by Marcos Rubio, an independent licensed broker agent licensed in California, Florida, Hawaii, Arizona and Nevada, as an independent insurance agent.
+CA License #4033801, Florida License #W670799, Hawaii License #515531, Arizona License #19464742 and Nevada #3578407.
+Contracted with National IMO Company Family First Life.
 Copyright © 2020 Family First Life US - All Rights Reserved.
 Marcos Rubio does not underwrite any insurance that appears on our website.
 Insurance quotes appearing on this website are non-binding.
 While we have done our best to ensure all rates shown are accurate; human error is a possibility.
 In the rare event we made a mistake regarding pricing, the carrier’s rates will always supersede whatever rate appears on our website.

 Not all products are available in all states.
 Product eligibility for each carrier varies depending on the following factors: resident state of the insured, age, and medical underwriting restrictions.
 All plans with no waiting period require an applicant to be medically approved by the insuring company and are subject to the incontestability period.
 All guaranteed acceptance plans that have no health questions will be subject to the insurer’s defined waiting period before benefits become payable under the policy provisions.
 In the rate event we made a mistake regarding pricing, the carrier's rates will always supersede whatever rates appear on our website.